A guide to data mapping in IXON Cloud

 • Relational: Stores human-readable names, relationships, and configurations (e.g. publicId of an agent or of a dataSource).

-• Time-Series: Stores high-speed, raw time-series data points (e.g. a sensor's temperature as value at a specific time) using optimized IDs.
+• Time-series: Stores high-speed, raw time-series data points (e.g. a sensor's temperature as value at a specific time) using optimized IDs.

 This article explains how these two worlds are connected; this knowledge is particularly useful to understand the mechanisms behind data retrieval via direct InfluxDB access.